ashutosh7903703834/Stage-3_Handson/README.md

 # Stage-3_Handson

-This repository has a zip file that contains the Handson of
+This repository contains the Handson of

 1.Spring JPA
 2.Case Study-Practice Check